glassroom/git-gpg/README.md

 #### Encrypted Patches

-A previous version of this utility attempted transmit and store encrypted patches rather treating the entire repository as a single blob.
-The was more bandwidth efficient than the current version, but it had two main disadvantages:
+A previous version of this utility attempted transmit and store encrypted code patches.
+The was more bandwidth efficient than the current git-gpg approach, but it had two main disadvantages:

 + Patches don't preserve the commit hash, so different consumers of the repo saw different hashes.
 + It is possible to have a valid git repository that cannot be re-created by exporting and re-applying all of its constituent patches in order.